As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Change the water in the bath during the drilling process if it starts getting murky.
 Rinse and dry the stone.
 It is now ready to use for whatever application you have in mind.

-TIP: Getting from raw rock to polished stone is a daunting task, but if you follow this process you’re bound to get a specimen you’re proud of.
+TIP: Getting from raw rock to polished stone is daunting, but if you follow this process, you’re bound to get a specimen you’re proud of.
 Check out the complete guide in the article below:

 How to Polish Rocks With a Dremel Drill?
 Follow These 4 Steps